egoullaud/sixpo-nextjs/README.md

 - Online Schedule includes Zoom Links and toggle-features for descriptions

-## Deployment
+## Build & Deployment

-This app is deployed with Vercel
+This app was built with create-next-app and deployed on Vercel.
+Stack: React, Next, Tailwind, GraphQL, Hygraph(GraphCMS)
+Dependencies: Moment, GraphQL-Request, dotenv, graphQL, react-icons

 If you wish to contribute, please make a pull request with a detailed comment on what you did and why!